 It is a given that diet is closely linked to maintaining a fit and healthy body.
-So to our brain requires specific foods to keep it functioning at an optimum level.
-More importantly, I believe that Brain Foods should be an essential part of your diet.
+Similarly, our brain requires specific foods to keep it functioning at an optimum level.
+More importantly, I believe that Brain Foods should be an essential part of our diet.

 Essential Brain Foods